 - Monitors trees and associated plants for pest activity, and prescribes controls to improve tree health

-- Must stay current with new findings in tree health applications, including pest lifecycles and controls, managing a species environment and tracking results
+- Must stay current with new tree health findings, including pest lifecycles and controls, managing a species’ environment, and tracking results

-- Knowledge of working near electrical conductors is required
+- Familiar with safety procedures for working near electrical conductors

-- After gaining experience working different facets of a tree crew, advancing to crew leader is a great rite of passage
+- Fluent in all facets of working on a tree crew — considered a rite of passage in arboriculture

 - Receives more training with specialized knowledge and skills to ensure the high-quality performance of crew members